The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 There are just over 800 students and 30 full time academic staff within the School, along with a growing number of clerical, administrative and support staff.
 Our student and staff community come from a diverse range of backgrounds and from all over the world.
 SPS graduates do very well in the employment market as a result of our high-quality teaching, and the School maintains good links with our alumni who return to talk to current students or for further study.
 Many of our alumni around the world also occupy prominent positions in the public sector, in industry and in academia.

 SPS is a dynamic department achieving national and international excellence in both teaching and research.
 The research is led by four groups: Applied Optics, the Centre for Astrophysics and Planetary Science, Forensic Imaging and Functional Materials.
-The Functional Materials Group was awarded a rating of 3.05 in the 2008 Research Assessment Exercise (most recent RAE) which placed the group second nationally in its discipline.
 We have numerous collaborative links with colleagues in other universities and research institutions, both in the UK and overseas.
 Our research effort is constantly expanding with a significant growth in our academic staff and a subsequent growing number of postgraduate research students - who become involved in our teaching and outreach activities.
 The recent expansion has meant that our research expertise as a School has increased, particularly in the field of Chemistry which has further developed our standing in Materials Chemistry.

 SPS has also developed a very active Outreach programme within schools and professional institutions at both local and national level.
 We hold an annual Space School in the summer holidays for students aged 11-18 years old which is highly popular, and in 2013 held our first Forensic Science weekend.
 We take our various talks and demonstrations, such as ‘Cool Physics’ out to schools as well as our mobile planetarium, the Astrodome.